Don Shave's Ancestral Family Tree

 Birth31 March 1360Philippa Plantagenêt, of Lancaster, was born on 31 March 1360.

-Death19 July 1415She died on 19 July 1415 at age 55 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death19 July 1415She died on 19 July 1415 at age 55 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 The cause of her death (at the age of 55) on Wednesday, July 19th, 1415 is not known-surviving in 1415 was difficult-as neither death or birth location are known, used the conceptual continent

 Person SourcePhilippa Plantagenêt, of Lancaster, had person sources.1